Roglic poised to win Spanish Vuelta leading with 1 day left

 As is custom at the three-week grand tours, riders respect the leader and do not attack on the 21st and final stage.
 So barring an accident or some unlikely mishap, Sunday’s arrival to Madrid will be a relaxed jaunt for Roglic and his yellow-clad Jumbo-Visma teammates to celebrate the title.

-The Slovenian, who turned to cycling after giving up on his first sport of ski jumping, leads world champion Alejandro Valverde by over 2 1/2 minutes going into the final day.
+The Slovenian, who turned to cycling after giving up on his first sport of ski jumping in 2012, leads world champion Alejandro Valverde by over 2 1/2 minutes heading to the final day.

+Roglic said despite a couple of crashes and the strong winds on Stage 17 that challenger Nairo Quintana used to get back in contention, he never feared for his lead.

+“For sure it was not the easiest Vuelta,” he said.
+“But I had a strong team around me and we managed to keep everything in control.”

 Fellow Slovenian Tadej Pogacar confirmed he is the surprise of the race by pulling off a long solo attack to win the stage in just over five hours, moving him into third place overall.